-- The Duffy Times Square by Kasa (midrange) – Situated in Hell’s Kitchen, this modern and all around lovely boutique hotel is perfect for Christmas in NYC.
-After all, it features rooms that come with Belgian linens, iPod docks, flatscreen TVs, and WiFi.
+- Arlo Midtown (midrange) – Situated in Hell’s Kitchen, this modern and all around lovely boutique hotel is perfect for Christmas in NYC.
+The rooms also come equipped with a personal balcony so you can catch the view!

 - Lotte New York Palace (Luxury)– If you want to feel like royalty then stay at this oppulent 4.5-star hotel right now!
 Not only is it well-located near St. Patrick’s Cathedral but rooms are inside a 19th-century mansion and come with WiFi, flatscreen TVs, and designer toiletries too.

 ⭐️ Rating: 4.7/5 (168 Reviews) Price: $42 per person Duration: 1 hour 📍Meeting Point: Radio City Music Hall’s special tour entrance Details: Read more on Get Your Guide Now!

 When spending Christmas in NYC, you should leap at the chance to see this iconic holiday production.

 And The Christmas Spectacular Starring the Radio City Rockettes is an all-singing, all-dancing extravaganza that is absolutely perfect.
 It also takes place every year at Radio City, inside a gorgeous art deco theater on Sixth Avenue.

 However, even if you don’t see this iconic show, you should add seeing this immortal building to your NYC winter itinerary.